handsontable/handsontable/docs/content/guides/cell-types/cell-type.md

 ## Empty cells

 It's worth to mention that values such as `''` (empty string), `null` and `undefined` are considered empty values.
-You can use the `Handsontable.helper.isEmpty` method to check whether a value is considered empty.
 Cells with empty values are displayed in a similar way for most of the data types (see below).

 :::tip
 Please keep in mind that opening a cell with `undefined` and `null` values results in **overwriting** the original value with an empty string.
 Moreover, copying and pasting that values will result in pasting the empty string.